jkurtz678/spasite/doc/clientdocs/may-10-meeting-notes.md

 - we want the homepage to be more like this site https://essenceofglowspa.com/, this kindof layout, these tabs: Home Skincare Massage Membership Special Offers
 - You can use the stock photo but it should be smaller, where the logo is on the essence of glow spa page

+Do you have contact info for the business yet?
+- phone number: 424-394-9531
+- Address: 24333 Crenshaw Blvd.
+Torrance ca 90505 Suite 134

 Do you have any feedback about the skincare page
 - We like the layout, but will send you more updated text